briandherbert/SimpleCameraPreview/README.md

 }
 ```
 Or if the Jitpack route doesn't suit you, copy/paste willy-nilly.
 There are individual classes for both a [legacy camera](CameraPreviewTexture.java) and [camera2](Camera2PreviewTexture.java) preview view; those might better suit your needs if you'd prefer to deal with a specific camera API directly.

+In the Android Studio xml preview pane, a TextView is used to display the camera API and whether front-facing is used.

 ## Shortcomings / TODO / Wishlist
 + Doesn't save which camera (front/rear) is used or API level; persisting those through activity restarts is the implementer's job.